bryanluby/ConferenceNotes/2015-6-AltConf.md

 - NeXTstep
 - Dynamic
     - introspection (KVC)
-    - loose typing (Unarchiving, target/action) - everything thing was just an "id" in the early days
+    - loose typing (Unarchiving, target/action) - everything thing was just an `id` in the early days
     - isa-swizzling (Faults)
     - creating classes at runtime (KVO)
 - Categories rule! category additions from other frameworks!